-Schedule B: Bluebonnet Campus - The Special Populations Counselor will attend Women in the Automotive Workforce Conference in Detroit, Michigan, October 20-22, 2013 (\$1,800) - the conference agenda includes presentations and breakout sessions on retention issues.
+Schedule B: Bluebonnet Campus - The Special Populations Counselor will attend Women in the Automotive Workforce Conference in Detroit, Michigan, October 20-22, 2014 (\$1,800) - the conference agenda includes presentations and breakout sessions on retention issues.

-Schedule F: Child Care Vouchers (\$30,500, representing an estimated 122 vouchers @\$250) - the College has compiled data that shows these vouchers are effective in helping under-represented gender students persist in CTE programs.
+Schedule F: Child Care Vouchers (\$30,500, representing an estimated 122 vouchers @ \$250) - the College has compiled data that show these vouchers are effective in helping underrepresented gender students persist in CTE programs.